corbin-c/web-pdftk/README.md

 ## Operations

 Chosen operation can be specified using the `operation` parameter.
-Currently supported operations are:
-  * cat
-More operations may work, yet I haven't tested them.

 ### Chaining